islonely/chexlogger/README.md

 ## Usage
 If you choose to download the binary, you'll also need to download the `chexlogger.db` file.
 It must be in the same directory as the binary.
 After running the binary you'll go to localhost:4444 in your browser to use Chexlogger.
 Note: I use Linux as a daily-driver, so I have no way to test the Windows and MacOS binaries.
 I apologize if they aren't working.

-You can create an executable by from source by executing `v .` in the terminal.
+You can create an executable from source by executing `v .` in the terminal.
 Or you can run from source by using `v run .`.
 If you're building from source, feel free to edit the values in `conf.v` for a more customized experience.

 ## Depends
 No dependencies for the binaries.
 For building from source, you'll need [V](https://www.vlang.io/).
+You'll also need SQLite if you're building from source.
+Instructions for Windows can be found [here](https://modules.vlang.io/sqlite.html).
+For Debian-based Linux distros run `sudo apt install sqlite` in your terminal.
+SQLite is pre-installed on modern versions of MacOS.

 ### Donations
 If you like this project feel free to donate (Pls, I'm broke \*tears\*).